 Think of this as a scale-down version of the flora displays that you might find at Gardens by the Bay.
 This is great for all ages to literally stop and smell the roses – or orchids and whatever blooms that are in season.
 The pathway is stroller- and wheelchair-friendly.

-Along this garden trail, you’ll find flora displays of birds, peacock, elephant, crocodile, chameleon and orang utans.
+Along this garden trail at Canopy Park, you’ll find flora displays of birds, peacock, elephant, crocodile, chameleon and orang utans.

 Have fun coming up with the most imaginative photo pose with these cute creatures!